sustainable-computing/PrivDiffuser/ARTIFACT-EVALUATION.md

 ### Accessibility (All badges)
 The source code to our implementation is available on GitHub: https://github.com/sustainable-computing/PrivDiffuser

-We provide the datasets and pre-trained models via a public Google Drive: https://drive.google.com/file/d/1Hwjhe6v0ZfoSshPA7CIXjwzST9CeSkRD/view?usp=sharing
+We provide the datasets and pre-trained models in this repo using Git LFS.

 We also provide a pre-built Docker image on Docker Hub **with all datasets and models already included**, which can be obtained by running: `docker pull neilyxin/privdiffuser`